alanlasco/alanlasco/README.md

 <h3>About me: </h3>
-<h4 align="center">I'm a Front-End developer; I've studied a few years at computer sciences university.
+<h4 align="center">I'm Front-End developer; I've studied a few years at computer sciences university.
 Also, I’ve done extra courses where I’ve learnt web development.
 I've been a self-taught developer since then.
 Now, I'm looking forward to get my first IT job while learning in the process. </h4>

 - :books: I’m currently learning **English, React**